-We stumbled into our Dublin AirbBnB, sleep-deprived and hungry.
+We stumbled into our Dublin Air B&B, sleep-deprived and hungry.

 Once we were in Arthur’s Al was pleased to find a selection of craft beers and ordered a draft called Metalman Pale Ale, an Irish craft beer.
 I tried two tasters, one called Wild Bat and the other Sabotage by Trouble Brewing.
 The Sabotage was superior so that’s what I ordered.

 Along with seafood chowder and brown soda bread with Irish butter.
 The seafood chowder was a wondrous thing, with a perfect creamy texture and some sort of smoked fish for extra oomph.
-The soda bread was wonderful too, and so this was just the first of many excellent seafood chowders and soda bread I had in Ireland.As it often is with jet-lag you’re hungry and then you’re not, you’re sleepy and then wide awake.
+The soda bread was wonderful too, and so this was just the first of many excellent seafood chowders and soda bread I had in Ireland.As it often is with jet-lag you’re hungry and then you’re not, you’re falling asleep on your beer and then suddenly wide awake.
 After our repast we were stuffed beyond reason and suddenly energetic so we set off for a wander.

 We got lost in Camden Town where my brain suddenly gave out and we fell into the first pub we saw.
 This second pub, which shall remain nameless, turned out to be primarily into Guinness.
 Their customers were as well, as at least 2/3 of them nursing the dark brew.